cchudzicki-ocw-testing/16.001-fall-2021/content/pages/calendar.md

 ### Measurable Outcomes

 Describe a structure, its functions, and associated objectives and tradeoffs.
-M15: Analyze the structural response of uniaxially-loaded slender elements: Rods and bars

 M16) Analyze the structural response of transversely-loaded slender elements: Beams.
 Internal forces and beam deflections.
 M17: Analyze the stability of slender structural elements subject to compressive loads: buck-ling loads, mode shapes, effects of imperfections, and eccentric loads.